kcmayer4/task/Readme.md

 - choose a testing e2e framework (recommended cypress)
 - apply e2e setup to run a single test:
    - When pressing "increment", verify that counter shows 1
-- Create a Github Action pipeline, that runs the test on every PR as a "verify" step
+- Create a GitHub Action pipeline, that runs the test on every PR as a "verify" step
 - extend the tests:
   - create a test plan (can be a markdown file in the repo under i.e. `test-plan/` ), that covers the edge cases
   - implement some tests of the test-plan

-All code should be on Github, the GH runner should have had at least one seccessful run.
+All code should be on GitHub, the GH runner should have had at least one successful run.

 ### Steps to Run Locally